Rideshare driving is a great way to get a leg-up and make some extra cash, but it is not a good place to get stuck without coverage.

 Once you pick up the goods and have them in your car, you are fully covered by any company car insurance policy.
 However, if your company doesn’t provide insurance, you will be left vulnerable should you be involved in an accident while delivering a product.

-As you can see from above, many delivery app drivers could potentially be left uninsured at any periods of the process.
+As you can see from above, many delivery app drivers could potentially be left uninsured at any period of the process.
 At other times, you might only receive limited coverage by your company insurance policy if at all.

 When you invest in the right type of rideshare insurance policy, you can rest assured that you will never be left out in the cold by your company and personal insurance providers when on the job.

-The best rideshare companies
+The best rideshare insurance companies

-Geico offers a hybrid insurance policy that will cover you for work and personal purposes.
+Geicooffers a hybrid insurance policy that will cover you for work and personal purposes.

 Geico doesn’t impose mileage restrictions, which is a major plus for drivers who work long hours.
 Delivery drivers and rideshare drivers are eligible for the Geico rideshare insurance coverage.